zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/third-party-library.md

 PermaID: 1000213
 Title: Dapper - An Overview of Third-Party Libraries
 MetaDescription: Discover third-party libraries to perform CRUD operations, Bulk Operations, mapping, and use dapper through the `IDbTransaction` interface.
 Learn about their limitations and how to install them with NuGet.
-LastMod: 2024-08-30
+LastMod: 2025-06-16
 ---

 # Dapper: An Overview of Third-Party Libraries

-In this article will get a quick overview of all the most popular third-party libraries that you can use with `Dapper`.
+In this article, we will get a quick overview of all the most popular third-party libraries that you can use with `Dapper`.

-You can also find more library on the [Awesome Dapper List](https://github.com/zzzprojects/awesome-dapper)
+You can also find more libraries on the [Awesome Dapper List](https://github.com/zzzprojects/awesome-dapper)

 ## Why should you use a Third Party Library?

 Dapper is a King of Micro ORM in terms of performance when querying data, but a lot of essential features/helpers are missing for some application scenarios.

-Let's say, for example, you want to quickly updates thousands of entities at once.
+Let's say, for example, you want to quickly update thousands of entities at once.
 You can sure create your SQL and logic, but you can also use a library that has been exactly built for this ([Dapper Plus](https://dapper-plus.net/)), which also contains hundreds of options to customize your update statement the way you want.

 Using a third-party library has several benefits, including the following: